hdngr/Alchemy/app/scripts/alchemy/editor/editor.coffee.md

     # You should have received a copy of the GNU Affero General Public License
     # along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-    class alchemy.editor.Editor
+    class Alchemy.editor.Editor
         constructor: ->
-            @utils = new alchemy.editor.Utils
+            @utils = new Alchemy.editor.Utils

         # init: =>
-        #     if alchemy.conf.showEditor is true
+        #     if Alchemy.conf.showEditor is true
         #         @showOptions()
         #         @nodeEditorInit()
         #         @edgeEditorInit()